La-BeTe/Chaos-Engine/README.md

 function log() {
     console.log("Hello, World");
 }
-const chaosEngine = chaos(log);         // No custom destructives and errorLevel is set to THROW chaosEngine.toTake(null);               // Pass null to indicate that the function takes no arguments result = chaosEngine.run();             // result will have status of "success" and only destructive arguments
-                                        // in the "generals" and "object" array wiil be used to test the "log" function
+const chaosEngine = chaos(log); // No custom destructives and errorLevel is set to THROW chaosEngine.toTake(null); // Pass null to indicate that the function takes no arguments result = chaosEngine.run(); // result will have status of "success" and only destructive arguments in the "generals" and "object" array wiil be used to test the "log" function

-// Test With A Function That Accepts One Argument function returnStringVal(val){
+// Test With A Function That Accepts One Argument function returnStringVal(val) {
     return String(val);
 }
 chaosEngine.setFn(returnStringVal);
 chaosEngine.toTake(2).toReturn("2");
-result = chaosEngine.run();             // Destructive arguments passed to "returnStringVal" will include "number" and
-                                        // "generals" array members.
-Since toReturn is called as well, the "matchedReturnType" field will be
-                                        // present for each test
+result = chaosEngine.run(); // Destructive arguments passed to "returnStringVal" will include "number" and "generals" array members.
+Since toReturn is called as well, the "matchedReturnType" field will be present for each test async function asyncReturnStringVal(val) {
-async function asyncReturnStringVal(val){
     return String(val);
 }
 chaosEngine.setFn(asyncReturnStringVal);
 chaosEngine.toTake(2).toReturn("2");
-chaosEngine.runAsync().then((result)=>{
+chaosEngine.runAsync().then((result) => {
     /*
      * result would be same as specified for "returnStringVal" above */
-})
+});
 ```

 ## CLI